 Work by Ford Madox Brown (1852-1865)

-Ford Madox Brown painted ‘Work’ between 1852 and 1865.
-The painting is of a lively street scene in Victorian Hampstead, London and shows a group of navvies (road-diggers) hard at work as well as a spectrum of social classes ranging from the homeless and the unemployed to a chickweed-seller, an MP and political protestors.
+This lively street scene in Hampstead, London shows a group of navvies (road-diggers) and a range of social classes including homeless and unemployed people, a chickweed-seller, an MP and political protestors.

 Examine the picture with the participants, highlighting any issues you want to discuss such as relationships between the characters and where the picture is set.
 Explain that the group is going to bring the picture to life by making a three-dimensional tableau.
 Invite the participants to look carefully at the picture and to place themselves in the space as one of the characters.
 As they enter they should say who they are and make a freeze frame of their chosen character as accurately as possible.